 While you’re at it, check the answer in my Babbel review.
 I mean, as soon as I write it.
 What can I say?
 I’m lazy.

 Babbel is a paid app built explicitly by over 100 language experts and educators.
-This differs from Duolingo and Memrise, which also include huge user-generated content.
+This differs from Duolingo and Memrise, which also include large amounts of user-generated content.

-It offers a few free sessions, which means you can learn some elementary concepts without spending a penny.
-The app provides a minimalist layout, which makes studying straightforward.
+It offers a few free sessions, allowing you to learn some basic concepts without incurring any costs.
+The app features a minimalist layout, making studying straightforward.

 Each lesson has translations, variations of the term or phrase, and pictures for easy understanding.
-Besides, handy pop-ups keep you revising the subjects you have learned and act as quick notes.
+Additionally, handy pop-ups help you review the subjects you have learned and serve as quick notes.

 Pros: Babbel seems nice if you’re seeking a splendidly crafted language study designed by in-house linguists.
 At first glance, it looks undoubtedly professional with a decent layout.

-You have many opportunities, and the price is pocket-friendly if you intend to go beyond the free account.
+You have many options, and the pricing is affordable if you plan to go beyond the free account.

 Cons: They claim you can become proficient in a new language if you spend 15 minutes of your day.
 That’s not too much, I believe.
 But is it even possible?